ifmeorg/ifme/README.md

 if me is a community for mental health experiences that encourages people to share their personal stories with trusted allies.
 Trusted allies are the people we interact with on a daily basis, including friends, family members, co-workers, teachers, and mental health workers.

 Dealing with mental health is what makes us human.
 But for a lot of us, it's a struggle to be open about it.
 Not everyone is a counsellor or therapist.
-The people who we interact with everyday shape our emotions and behaviour.
+The people who we interact with everyday shape our emotions and behavior.
 Getting them involved in mental health treatment is the key to recovery.

 # Table of Contents
 * [Goals](#goals)